farazdagi/zevm/README.md

 Getting closer to wrapping up the core functionality!

-Contract creation (CREATE/CREATE2) and pre-compiles are the remaining pieces.
+Two opcodes (CALLCODE, SELFDESTRUCT) and pre-compiles are the remaining pieces.
 Once those land, we can run the official Ethereum test suite end-to-end.

 ## Quickstart